momo-wallet/mobile-sdk/README.md

 # mobile-sdk
 If your business have a mobile app.
 You can use this SDK to integrate MoMo app into your app.

-# mobile-sdk
--If your business have a mobile app.
-You can use this SDK to integrate MoMo app into your app.
-  If your business have a mobile app.
-You can use this SDK to integrate MoMo app into your app.

  # iOS App
  ### STEP 1: Config file Plist (CFBundleURLTypes and LSApplicationQueriesSchemes)